 Bringing together Communities with Diverse Cultures and Faiths.
 Come join the fun and meet new friends for a better community.
 Plenty of activities and rides for the kids, live music, dancing, Zumba and entertainment for all!
 Food and beverages will be provided so everyone may relax and enjoy the afternoon.

 Baltimore Museum of Art

 The BMA is the place to be for free family fun!
 Every Sunday, enjoy different activities—sketching tours, hands-on workshops, gallery tours, and more—designed just for families.
-AUGUST’s Theme: Contemporary Explorations - Aug 24: Make a Bold Self-Portrait
+SEPTEMBER’s Theme: Meeting the Old Masters - September 14: Build a Big Boat

 Meet us at the Plaza’s big screen for a FREE evening of ocean breezes and all-ages fun!
 Bring your lawn chairs and enjoy the show!

 Saturday, September 13 ∙ 9:00 am ∙ FREE Admission!